 It can be designed as a tour or a flow of slides with which the user gets introduced to the product and learns to use it.

 Things that you can explain in your onboarding:

 A redesigned app with new functionalities and gestures (to inform your current users about changes)

 The main features of your app (if you provide a large number of features)

-User Onboarding is the first point of contact with your future active users.
+User onboarding is the first point of contact with your future active users.

 It creates the first impression and lays the foundation for the ongoing relationship between your product and the user.
-It offers the opportunity to convince customers of you and your product, turn them into enthusiastic and loyal fans, reduce churn rates and dramatically improve customer lifetime value.
+It offers the opportunity to convince customers of you and your product, turn them into enthusiastic and loyal fans, reduce churn rates, and dramatically improve customer lifetime value.

 Statistics also show the importance of good user onboarding:

-Set clear expectations: Show your customer exactly what he can achieve with your app.
+Set clear expectations: Show your customer exactly what they can achieve with your app.
 But make sure that you are clear.
 Onboarding that promises great things requires an app that can keep its promises.